Heartland Horseshoeing Application

 Once you have decided which course you wish to attend, find the dates on which the course is offered.
 You can find this on the Course Schedule Page.

-No applications will be accepted without the pre-enrollment fee.
-The $500.00 will be applied in full towards your tuition.
+No applications will be accepted without the pre-enrollment deposit.
+The $1,000.00 will be applied in full towards your tuition.

 Upon receipt of your application, you will be sent 2 copies of an Enrollment Agreement.
 Read and sign both copies.
 Keep one for your personal records and return one to HHS.
 You will then be completely enrolled, and we congratulate you on your decision to attend Heartland Horseshoeing School.